Our construction journey

 Making the SKA telescopes a reality

-The SKAO Construction Commencement Ceremonies, held at the telescope sites in Australia and South Africa on 5 December 2022, herald a new era for the project: the formal start of construction of what will be the most advanced radio telescopes in the world.
+The SKAO Construction Commencement Ceremonies, held at the telescope sites in Australia and South Africa on 5 December 2022, heralded a new era for the project: the formal start of construction of what will be the most advanced radio telescopes in the world.

 This momentous event followed eighteen months of extensive procurement activities involving companies and institutions around the globe, culminating in the announcement at the ceremonies of more than 300 million euros of contracts, covering major infrastructure and the antennas for both the SKA-Low and SKA-Mid telescopes.